 Origins and Evolution of GM in Digital Communication

-The abbreviation "GM" emerged during the early days of SMS messaging when character limits prompted users to create shorter alternatives for common phrases.
-Text messaging platforms of the 1990s restricted messages to 160 characters, making abbreviations essential for efficient communication.
+The abbreviation "GM" popped up in the early days of SMS, when users had to create shorter alternatives for common phrases because of the character limits.

 Early Internet Forums

-Digital communities in the early 2000s embraced "GM" as a standard greeting in chat rooms, forums and instant messaging platforms.
-The abbreviation gained traction on platforms like AOL Instant Messenger, MSN Messenger and IRC channels where users sought quick ways to initiate conversations.
+In the early 2000s, digital communities embraced GM as a go-to greeting in chat rooms, forums, and instant messaging platforms.
+It actually took off on platforms like AOL Instant Messenger, MSN Messenger, and IRC, where users wanted quick ways to strike up conversations.

 Social Media Evolution